Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # It must be like the real thing !

 After considering many comparisons between the code V1 and real prints obtained with a recently bought Pocket Printer, I was still not satisfied by the result.
-The difficulty is that the printer adds noise to the image at different length scales, what is particularly difficult to render with a fast code.
+The difficulty is that the printer adds noise to the image at different length scales due to paper grain.
+It was particularly difficult to render this with a code.
 So my new idea was to sample a collection of representative pixels of the different grayscales on a good quality scan of isolated pixels printed with my printer.

 Typically, there is no image available to print in Game Boy library that presents perfectly isolated pixels.
 My idea was to create a test case with my brand new SD Game Boy printer code :